as4378/CS599-MachineLearning/README.md

 This will produce the figure in fig1.pdf.
 The details are in this file [File](https://github.com/as4378/CS599-MachineLearning/blob/master/Project1/Project1_documentation.pdf)

 **Dependencies**: A stable version of R must be installed.
 Additionally lars package must be installed as the function uses internal functions available in this package and the lars class object.
+Also, package faraway which contains the data for prostate cancer must be installed.